apra00/IKEA-stock-dashboard/README.md

 After configuring:

 - Restart the app
-- Trigger a test notification
+- Trigger a test notification by creating a new item and setting a bellow or above threshold that is already broken

 If Gmail blocks the login, go to: